47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 Are you ready to know more about it?
+Before explaining the new product, we are going to know how Kotlin Compiler works.

 ---

 ## The Kotlin Compiler

-Note:

-[Raquel]

-Let's start knowing some things about Kotlin compiler.

 ---